benzinger-icl/karidf-scripts/README.md

 # Prerequisites - Please Read
 ## Python packages

-The python package, requests, is required to run any of the scripts in this repository.
+The python package *requests* is required to run any of the scripts in this repository.

 To install, run the following command in your terminal:
 ```